phphd/pipeline-bundle/README.md

 }
 ```

-> Messages lacking `#[PipeForward]` attribute will not be pipelined.
+> Messages lacking `#[NextForwarded]` attribute will not be forwarded.
 This attribute must be put on each message
 > expected of redispatching.

 Finally, one _ultimate handler_ must implement the core business logic.